kubernetes/website/content/en/docs/getting-started-guides/ubuntu/scaling.md

 ---

 {{% capture overview %}}
-This page shows how to horizontally scale master and worker nodes on a cluster.
+This page shows how to horizontally scale the control plane and nodes on a cluster.
 {{% /capture %}}

 {{% capture prerequisites %}}